Bruderjulian/PathSage/README.md

 # PathSage

 An advanced library for manipulating and accessing nested objects and arrays using path notations.
-With features like path tokenization, simple caching, configuration and more, **PathSage** makes working with nested objects more performant and easy-to-use.
+With features like path tokenization, caching, optional configuration and more, **PathSage** makes working with nested objects more performant and easy-to-use.

 ## Table of Contents